-What to do at Carlsbad Caverns
+Top Things to do at Carlsbad Caverns with Kids

 Inside the Visitor Center, tour the exhibits to learn more about how the cave was formed.
 Then learn about the animals of the park, including the Brazilian free-tailed bats.

-Carlsbad Cavern Tours
+How to See Carlsbad Cavern

 Natural Entrance Trail—Descend 750 feet through a series of steep switchbacks on this 1.25-mile trail.
 The Natural Entrance Trail meets the Big Room Trail, close to the elevators.

 For adventurous families with kids 12 and older, consider the Lower Cave Tour or Hall of White Giant Tour.
 Both tours require hiking boots.
+Slaughter Canyon Tour participants must canavan in their own car to the entrance and special precauations are in place to prevent White Nose Fungus.
+Tours temporarily unavailable.

 Ranger tours require an additional ticket.
 Reservations are recommended by calling 877-444-6777 or visiting Recreation.gov.